 In February of 1985, CHAMPS was founded to unite Region VIII health centers in an advocacy and mutual support network of community-based providers of primary care and related services for underserved communities in the Mountain and Plains states (CO, MT, ND, SD, UT, WY).
-CHAMPS will be celebrating our 35th Anniversary throughout 2020, and we invite you to explore the items below to learn more about CHAMPS history, leadership, and membership.
+CHAMPS celebrated our 35th Anniversary throughout 2020, and we invite you to explore the items below to learn more about CHAMPS history, leadership, and membership.

 Please click or scroll down for: